 - Vomo Island – a range of villas

 Let’s face it, Fiji is paradise but not the retail therapy kind.
 This isn’t the place to head for a shopping fix involving large retail centres, malls, or outlets.
 Having said that, you can still have lots of fun shopping for locally made arts and crafts, black pearls grown in the warm waters of Savusavu Bay, locally harvested coconut oil (great for massage, dry skin and cooking) and divine Pure Fiji products.

 There are souvenirs to be had at every turn, including pretty shell necklaces, bracelets and beautifully woven baskets.
 At local markets you can pick up carved kava bowls, war clubs, woven mats, pottery and beautiful masi or tapa cloth.
 Plus you get to interact directly with the makers.

 - Day cruises to secluded islands

 Fiji like a Local

-When you take advantage of a cheap flight to Fiji and start to explore this part of the South Pacific, you'll get an introduction to 'Fiji time'.
-It's the same as island time.
-Things happen, when they happen.
+When you start to explore this part of the South Pacific, you'll get an introduction to 'Fiji time'.
+Like 'island time' – things happen, when they happen.
 Why rush?
 You're surrounded by beautiful scenery, friendly locals and tropical ocean.